rust-embedded/rust-raspberrypi-OS-tutorials/03_hacky_hello_world/README.md

 - `src/console.rs` introduces interface `Traits` for console commands.
 - `src/bsp/raspberrypi/console.rs` implements the interface for QEMU's emulated UART.
 - The panic handler makes use of the new `print!()` to display user error messages.
+- There is a new Makefile target, `make test`, intended for automated testing.
+It boots the compiled kernel in `QEMU`, and checks for an expected output string produced by the kernel.
+    - In this tutorial, it checks for the string `Stopping here`, which is emitted by the `panic!()` at the end of `main.rs`.

 ## Test it